 Should I Let My Kids Watch Wonder Woman?

-The new Wonder Woman movie brings a classic DC comic super-heroine to the big screen, and families are flocking to see it (despite its PG-13 rating).
-It is already the 3rd highest grossing North American film this year and is gaining popularity by word of mouth recommendations from its gushing fans.
+The new Wonder Woman movie brings a classic DC comic super-heroine to the big screen, and families flocked to see it (despite its PG-13 rating).
+It's the 2nd highest grossing North American film this year and is continuing to gain popularity by word of mouth recommendations from its gushing fans.

-The movie and its heroine, played by Gal Gadot, will likely be the talk of the swimming pools and summer camps among young girls this summer.
-So what should you know before you take your kids to see this summer’s biggest blockbuster?
+The movie and its heroine, played by Gal Gadot, has been be the talk of the swimming pools and summer camps among young girls this summer and now is available to buy or rent.
+If you haven't watched it yet, you make be wondering, "what should I know before planning a movie night with my kids?"
 We’ve rounded up some great perspectives from around the web to help you decide whether or not a trip to see Wonder Woman is right for your kids, and how to talk to them if they see it.

 This review from Christian site Crosswalk discusses the best parts of Wonder Woman, while a helpful appendix at the bottom explains what parents might be uncomfortable with their kids seeing.